Krishan Dev Dewan

 Krishan Dev Dewan is an Indian social worker and the founder of Vaishali Area Small Farmers Association, a non governmental organization for the welfare of the farmers in Vaishali, in the Indian state of Bihar.
-He is known to have organised the refugee farmers of Nilokheri for making them self-reliant.
-His activities at Vaishali has been listed by the Food and Agriculture Organization, placing them under Peoples participation in development.
+He is known to have organised the refugee farmers of Nilokheri to make them self-reliant.
+His activities at Vaishali have been listed by the Food and Agriculture Organization, placing them under People's participation in development.
 The Government of India awarded him the fourth highest Indian civilian honour of Padma Shri in 1986.